TNA X Division Championship: Cash-in matches

-Championship Tournaments
+Championship tournaments

 TNA X Division Championship Tournament (2009)

-The tournament was the result of a match for the TNA X Division Championship at Final Resolution between Eric Young and Sheik Abdul Bashir ending in a controversial fashion, with Young winning the championship thanks to the referee's help.
-Management Director Jim Cornette stripped Young of the belt and announced the tournament to crown the new champion.
-The tournament final took place at Genesis.
+At Final Resolution on December 7, 2008, Eric Young controversially dethroned Sheik Abdul Bashir for the TNA X Division Championship as Young won the title with the referee's help.
+Management Director Jim Cornette stripped Young of the title and announced a tournament to crown a new champion at Genesis.
+Alex Shelley won the tournament to become the new TNA X Division Champion.

 TNA X Division Championship Tournament (2012)

-On the June 28, 2012, episode of Impact Wrestling, TNA announced a tournament for the TNA X Division Championship, which would take place at Destination X, where Austin Aries would vacate the title for a shot at the TNA World Heavyweight Championship.
-The tournament was preceded by four qualifying matches featuring wrestlers from the independent circuit.
-TNA contracted wrestlers Douglas Williams, Kid Kash and Zema Ion were given automatic spots in the first round of the tournament.
-The eighth and final spot in the tournament would be filled by the winner of a four-way between the losers of the qualifying matches.
-At Destination X the eight wrestlers will face each other in four singles matches, with the winners advancing to an Ultimate X match for the X Division Championship.
+On the June 21, 2012 episode of Impact Wrestling, reigning TNA X Division Champion Austin Aries announced that he will relinquish the title at Destination X in exchange for a TNA World Heavyweight Championship match.
+On the following week's episode, Aries announced a tournament to crown a new X Division Champion at Destination X. The tournament began with qualifying matches featuring wrestlers from the independent circuit.
+TNA wrestlers Douglas Williams, Kid Kash and Zema Ion received byes to advance to the first round of the tournament.
+The final spot in the tournament was filled by the winner of a four-way match consisting the losers of the qualifying matches.
+At Destination X, the remaining participants faced each other in singles matches, with the winners advancing to an Ultimate X match for the vacant title.